mtlynch/mtlynch.io/content/posts/logpaste/index.md

 ## Litestream: the serverless database server

-I found out a few months ago that [Ben Johnson](https://twitter.com/benbjohnson), author of the popular BoltDB database had taken on a new project called Litestream.
-It's a simple tool that replicates a SQLite database to Amazon's S3 cloud storage.
+A few months ago, I saw that [Ben Johnson](https://twitter.com/benbjohnson), author of the popular BoltDB database, had taken on a new project.
+It's called [Litestream](http://litestream.io), and it's a simple tool that replicates a SQLite database to Amazon's S3 cloud storage.

 {{<img src="litestream.png" alt="Screenshot of Litestream homepage" caption="[Litestream](http://litestream.io) is an open-source tool that replicates a SQLite database to Amazon's S3 cloud storage." maxWidth="700px" hasBorder="true">}}

-It seemed neat, but I wasn't particularly excited about it because I never use SQLite.
+It seemed neat, but I wasn't particularly excited about it at first.
+I never use SQLite, so what did I care?
+I didn't have anything against SQLite, but it didn't seem practical.
 Unlike other databases that rely on a whole server process that accepts network connections, SQLite is just a library for writing to a local database file.
-That's a whole lot simpler than standing up a database server or integrating with Google Cloud Platform's ever-changing data store APIs.
-But I always worried, "What happens if I lose that database file?"
+I always worried, "What happens if I lose that database file?"

-Wait, what?
+Hmm, hold on a sec.
 I dismissed Litestream because I don't use SQLite, but Litestream solves the exact obstacle that kept me from using with SQLite.

 Best of all, it would be my ticket out of Google Cloud Platform!
 Litestream enables incredible vendor flexibility: I can run SQLite anywhere.
 And I have tons of options for data replication because there are many S3-compatible storage services, including [BackBlaze B2](https://www.backblaze.com/b2/cloud-storage.html), [Wasabi](https://wasabi.com/), and [Minio](https://min.io/).

-At least, I hoped it would be.
+At least, I hoped it would free me from Google.
 To see how Litestream performed in production, I'd have to deploy a real app that used it.

 ## Creating the basic functionality

+Okay, time to build my text sharing service.
 LogPaste needed to accept HTTP PUT requests from the command-line, so I began by writing [this simple HTTP handler](https://github.com/mtlynch/logpaste/blob/add9e363bd0ea0116d60e759778114ddbc979024/handlers/paste.go#L45L78) in Go:

 ```go
 func (s defaultServer) pastePut() http.HandlerFunc {